sherlock-protocol/sherlock-docs/faq.md

 ## General

-### How does it work?
+### What is Sherlock?

-* Sherlock is a risk management platform designed to provide protocols with affordable, high-quality coverage against smart contract hacks.
+* Sherlock is a risk management platform designed to provide protocols with affordable, reliable coverage against smart contract exploits.
 Anyone can stake in our staking pools and we aim to offer the highest risk-adjusted return in DeFi.
 This is made possible by our expert smart contract security team, who reviews and prices coverage for every protocol we take on and has “skin-in-the-game” alongside our stakers.

 ### How is it different from other risk management protocols?

-* We think existing solutions are unpopular for two major reasons: 1\) Poor user experience and 2\) high prices.
-1\) Nobody likes buying exploit coverage which is why we don’t make you do it.
-We cover protocols wholesale so users don’t need to worry about it.
-2\) Existing protocols outsource pricing by either making users decide which protocols are safe or by relying on old audits.
+* We think existing solutions have failed to scale for two major reasons: 1\) Poor user experience and 2\) high prices.
+1\) DeFi users don't like buying exploit coverage which is why we don’t make you do it.
+We cover protocols wholesale so users don’t need to worry.
+2\) Existing protocols outsource pricing by either making users decide which protocols are safe or by relying on utilization.
 We have a team of expert smart contract security analysts who price our coverage and have “skin in the game” alongside our stakers.

-### Why are audits dead?

-* A major reason many protocols pay for expensive audits is to prevent user funds from being stolen.
-Over the last few months, it has become increasingly clear that audits are not a perfect solution for preventing hacks.
-We don’t think there is a perfect solution to preventing hacks.
-Instead, we think the risk of loss should be shifted from unsuspecting users to investors who are looking for a favorable risk-adjusted return.
-That’s why we built this protocol.

 ### How does staking work?

-* Stakers stake into the Sherlock staking pools and receive a yield based on protocol fees and current lending protocol rates.
-These funds cover the risk of smart contract hacks among our partner protocols and can be slashed in the event of a hack.
-There is currently a 3-day “unlocking” period to withdraw funds from the pool.
+* A user stakes into the Sherlock staking pools and receives a market-leading yield comprised of protocol premiums, SHER token incentives, and lending platform rates.
+These pools cover the risk of smart contract exploits among our partner protocols and can be slashed in the event of an exploit.
+There is currently a 7-day cooldown period to unstake funds from the pool.

 ### How can I get coverage as a protocol?

-* We are currently in a closed beta with a select number of protocols.
-Please email us at auditsrdead@gmail.com to join the waitlist.
+* We are currently in beta with a select number of protocols.
+Please email us at contact@sherlock.xyz to join the waitlist.

-### How do I start using it on Kovan?
+### How do I start using it on Goerli?

-* TBD
+* Get ETH on Goerli [here](https://faucet.goerli.mudit.blog/)
+* Get DAI by going to [Compound](https://app.compound.finance/) (on Goerli) --> Select DAI on Supply Markets --> Select Withdraw tab --> Scroll down and click "Faucet" at the very bottom of the popup